semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

 It does however match in the default multiline mode of Aliengrep.

 :::caution
 YAML syntax makes it easy to introduce significant newline characters in patterns without realizing it.
-In doubt and for better clarity, use the quoted string syntax `"a\nb"` like we did above.
+In doubt and for better clarity, use the quoted string syntax `"a\nb"` as we did above.
 This ensures no trailing newline is added accidentally when using the single-line mode.
 :::

 ### Long ellipsis (`....`)